Digital security when traveling: 10 must-do tips

 Recently, within minutes of entering an airport lounge in Chengdu, China, awaiting our next flight to Kunming, I logged into the lounge Wi-Fi and was immediately alerted via software on my computer that someone had already accessed my Spotify password.
 My password was quickly changed and the attack thwarted, but it was a quick reminder to even a veteran traveler: Always remain vigilant and use every tool available to keep your digital life safe from prying eyes and nefarious intentions.

-Here are 10 tips from HI Travel Tales to help ensure your digital security when traveling:
+Here are 10 tips to help ensure your digital security when traveling:

 - Assume all public Wi-Fi is unsafe.
 It is not hard for any hacker to access even password-protected Wi-Fi by breaking into the connection or spoofing a legitimate network with a fake one you unwittingly log into.
 If a hacker can view your Wi-Fi connection, he or she can easily steal your passwords, usernames, and all transmitted data.
 They can also inject malware into your computer that will continue to eavesdrop on your connections once you get home.
 If a Wi-Fi network ever asks you to install software or a plugin before using it, hit the disconnect button immediately.
 This is a well-known scam that simply uploads malware onto your computer, assisted by yourself.